 3. Create a Public Key to Access API

-Having Pagespeed Insights API enabled, the next step is invoke access to the API.
+Having Pagespeed Insights API enabled, the next step is to invoke access to the API.
 The API supports two types of credentials: OAuth & Public API Acess.
-The Googlesheet I created needs to have Public API Access.
+The Google Sheet I created needs to have Public API Access.

 - In the sidebar on the left, expand APIs & auth.
 Next, click Credentials.

-- Create a public server key for API access, and copy the generated API key for using on the next step.
+- Create a public server key for API access, and copy the generated API key for using in the next step.

 - Note: Do not share your API key with anyone.
 Sharing your API key gives access to anyone who has it, meaning that you are sharing your free quota limit for the API.

 Having created your API key, the next step is to create your Google Sheet and access to your API through the Google Sheet.